DXrew98/Aie_Pong/Pong_README.md

                                                             Pong!
                                                         By Andrew Ward

 Welcome to Pong!
-A tennis based 2 player competition to shrink the other players paddle into non existance!
+A tennis based 2 player competition to shrink the other player's paddle into non existance!

 1. Recomended Hardware
 2. Goal